Ferroviário Atlético Clube (CE)

 Ferroviário Atlético Clube, commonly referred to as Ferroviário, is a Brazilian professional club based in Fortaleza, Ceará founded on 9 May 1933.
-It competes in the Campeonato Brasileiro Série C, the third tier of Brazilian football, as well as in the Campeonato Cearense, the top flight of the Ceará state football league.
+It competes in the Campeonato Brasileiro Série D, the fourth tier of Brazilian football, as well as in the Campeonato Cearense, the top flight of the Ceará state football league.

 History

 The club was founded after two amateur soccer teams, named Matapasto and Jurubeba fused, and after RVC (Rede de Viação Cearense, "Cearense Transit Net"), a railroad company, wanted to have a team playing in Campeonato Cearense.
 On May 9, 1933 the team was founded as Ferroviário Foot-Ball Club.
 The club changed its name to Ferroviário Atlético Clube after some time.

 In 1937, Ferroviário won its first title, the Campeonato Cearense Second Division, being promoted to the following year's first division.
 In 1945, the club won its first state championship, the Campeonato Cearense, after beating Maguari 3-1 in the final.
 In 1968, Ferroviário won the Campeonato Cearense without losing a single match.

 On December 6, 2005, a Ferroviário player, Alessandro, died during a training at Vila Olímpica Elzir Cabral.